named-data/ndn-tools/INSTALL.md

    Please see [Getting Started with ndn-cxx](https://named-data.net/doc/ndn-cxx/current/INSTALL.html) for how to install ndn-cxx.
-   Note: If you have installed ndn-cxx from a binary package, please make sure development headers are installed (if using Ubuntu PPA, `libndn-cxx-dev` package is needed).
+   Note: If you have installed ndn-cxx from a binary package, please make sure development headers are installed (e.g., if using Ubuntu PPA, the `libndn-cxx-dev` package is needed).

    Any operating system and compiler supported by ndn-cxx is supported by ndn-tools.